WhoSaksham/Rest-api-mongo/README.md

 ### `Fetch single contact @ GET: /api/contacts/getcontact/:id -Authentication required`

     You can pass 'id' in url while hitting api to get the desired contact information.

+    If the passed 'id' does not match any contact, it will give contact not found error.

 ## Add a new contact